 Utility Allowance amounts will vary by the rates in effect, size and type of unit, climatic location and sitting of the unit, type of construction, energy efficiency of the dwelling unit, and other factors related to the physical condition of the unit.
 Utility allowance amounts will also vary by residential demographic characteristics affecting home energy usage.
 (PH Occ GB, p.
+138)

-138) If the cost of utilities (excluding telephone) is paid by the Tenant, a utility allowance will be deducted from the total tenant payment.
+If the cost of utilities (excluding telephone) is paid by the Tenant, a utility allowance will be deducted from the total tenant payment.
 The Utility Allowance is intended to help defray the cost of utilities not included in the rent.
 The allowances are based on the monthly cost of reasonable consumption utilities in an energy conservative household, not on a family's actual consumption.
 When the Utility Allowance exceeds the family's Total Tenant Payment, RRHA will provide a Utility Reimbursement Payment for the family each month.
 The check may be made out directly to the tenant or to the utility provider.

-T. Individual Resident Relief from Excess Electricity Utility Surcharges

-For families in units with RRHA-paid utilities, a utility allowance for monthly electricity consumption is established.
-If a family's actual energy consumption exceeds the utility allowance in a given month, RRHA may assess an excess utility surcharge based on the actual amount of energy, expressed in kilowatthours, by which the family exceeded the allowance.
+T. Individual Resident Relief from Excess Electricity Utility Surcharges exceeds the utility allowance in a given month, RRHA may assess an excess utility surcharge based on the actual amount of energy, expressed in kilowatthours, by which the family exceeded the allowance.